Lemon Grove School District

 MINIMUM ATTENDANCE REQUIREMENTS

 It is the intent of the California Legislature that students participate in the Before School and/or After School ELP every day school is in operation from opening (site specific) until closing hours (6:00 pm).
 All students must have a current Late Arrival and/or Early Release Form on file in the event the student is not able to participate fully in the program.
-Priority will be given to families who will fully utilize the ELP full-day, every day and remain present in the ELP for at least 50% of the program’s operating hours.
+Priority will be given to families who will fully utilize the ELP full-day, every day.

 Priority for enrollment will be given to students who attend the ELP for the entire duration the program is in operation.
 To comply with the intent of the After School Education and Safety (ASES) Education Code and under advisement of the California Department of Education’s After School Partnerships Office and county auditors; any student with an approved Early Release/Late Arrival Form who does not meet that time and/or does not attend at least half of the Before and/or After School Program (hours may not be a combined total) will not count for attendance purposes.
 This action may cause the district to have a reduction in ASES funding.